 Anderson also shared that some grocers provide turkeys labeled with a QR code that lets consumers track which farm raised that particular bird.
 The QR code can also provide a bio about the farm family for a peek into who cared for that bird.
 “Some folks from the East Coast contacted us about a bird they got from Minnesota,” Anderson says.
 “This is so great because it brings home the fact that the food you eat came from a farm and that your purchase is supporting a family farm.”

-How many pounds of turkey per person?
-When reserving or selecting a whole turkey, allow at least 1 pound per person, plus an extra 1/2 pound per person if you want leftovers (this includes bones).
+What size turkey should be bought?
+When purchasing a whole turkey, allow at least one pound per person, plus an extra 1/2 pound per person if you want leftovers (this includes bones).

-What is the best way to thaw a frozen turkey?
+How should we thaw a frozen turkey?
 Most reliable way: Put a tray or pan underneath the bird in its packaging to catch drips, and place it in the refrigerator on the lowest shelf for one full day for every five pounds of turkey.
-Fastest way: Make sure the turkey is sealed in a leak-proof wrapper, and place it in a vessel large enough to completely contain it.
+Fastest way: [If you are] short on time or fridge space, this is your best option.
+Make sure the turkey is sealed in a leak-proof wrapper, and place it in a vessel large enough to completely contain it.
 Add cold tap water to cover.
 Change the water every 30 minutes, and allow 30 minutes of thawing time per pound.

 How long should a turkey rest?
 While it depends on the recipe you’re using, most recommend letting the turkey rest anywhere between 30 and 40 minutes before starting to carve and serve.